Behavioral signals in the Connect web library (Pro)

 Maintenance note

 As your website receives updates or gets redesigned, these changes may affect signal configuration.
-It is important to include signal verification into your regular quality assurance routine.
+Include signal verification in your regular quality assurance routine to ensure: